Mold and Gut Health: Watch Out for Harmful Mycotoxins

 It is possible for mycotoxins themselves to have antibacterial properties, meaning that they can kill bacteria.
 In some cases, we’ve been able to use this to our advantage.
 The life-saving antibiotic Penicillin was originally derived from a mold, Penicillium, by Alexander Fleming because of its natural ability to kill pathogenic bacteria [33].
 Today, penicillin is synthetically produced in labs, bypassing the need for mold altogether.
 Other molds, such as Myxomycetes and Fusarium [34], [35], also have this unique antibacterial ability.

 Unfortunately, this means that it is also possible for environmental exposure to mycotoxins to degrade the beneficial bacteria in your gut.
 When mycotoxins attack your gut barrier, this sends alarm signals in the gut.
-Unfortunately, in many cases these signals may degrade your gut microbiome [13].
+Unfortunately, in many cases, these signals may degrade your gut microbiome [13].

 Support of pathogens